riesentoaster/lvls/README.md

 ### OBS

-The server will output you the address for obs to stream to.
+Install [OBS](www.obsproject.com).
+The server will output you the address for OBS to stream to.
 It will take the form of `rtmp://[server ip]/live`.
 The stream key is used as the name of the livestream.

 ### Clients